Guide · Updated August 17, 2026

 What you should be paying for — and what to avoid

 You’re paying for direct access to an experienced operator, vendor-neutral advice, and recommendations tied to a real return.
 The biggest red flag is a firm that makes its margin on the software it resells you — that’s not advice, it’s a sales channel.
+Two more worth watching: a proposal with no number attached to the outcome, and a team where the person who sold you is never the person who does the work — there are seven questions worth asking on the first call that surface most of this in ten minutes.
+If you’re weighing shapes of help, what a fractional AI advisor actually does is the place to start.
 Honest advisory is cheap next to a six-figure tool decision made for the wrong reason.

 Frequently asked questions